 The Bigsby vibrato tailpiece was the first commercially successful vibrato system for guitar.
 Perhaps a comparison to Henry Ford is more accurate with Paul Bigsby.
 The Bigsby device is still very much in demand today.

 The Bigsby system was a design from the late 1940s.
 Mr. Bigsby had specifically designed his vibrato machine for the great Merle Travis.
-Merle was one of the most influential American men to have ever played a guitar.
+Merle was one of the most influential American men to have ever played guitar.
 He's not really remembered for using the Bigsby, but for his famous "Travis picking" style.

-Chet Atkins was inspired when he heard Merle Travis's music on the radio, and would become known for his gentle and tasteful use of the Bigsby vibrato device.
+Chet Atkins was inspired when he heard Merle Travis's music on the radio and would become known for his gentle and tasteful use of the Bigsby vibrato device.
 These whammy bar devices are mostly used by blues and various and sundry rock guitarists today.
 It was the late Lonnie Mack who brought the Bigsby into the blues and rock fold.

 One extremely interesting tidbit concerning the original Bigsby vibrola is its compression spring.
 The only compression spring Paul Bigsby could find was one designed by Harley Davidson, the motorcycle folk, as a valve spring.

-What's Great About a Les Paul with a Bigsby
+What's Great About a Les Paul With a Bigsby

 Another potential reason to want a Bigsby device is some say they add sustain to the guitar.
 Myself, I'm not absolutely certain this is true.
 I'm in no position to say it isn't true either.
 What I know to be true is many people believe it to be true that a Bigsby adds sustain to a guitar.
 The notion of added sustain is a very good reason to want a thing, anything, on a guitar.

 People want different things for different reasons.
-If you ask me, the number one reason to get a Bigsby on a Les Paul is because the Bigsby is all on top of the guitar.
+If you ask me, the number one reason to get a Bigsby on a Les Paul is that the Bigsby is all on top of the guitar.
 You can take it right off of there, and put the regular Tune-O-Matic and stop-bar on the thing.
-Then later on, you can put that Bigsby back on the guitar.
+Then, later on, you can put that Bigsby back on the guitar.
 A Bigsby on a Les Paul doesn't have to be a permanent thing unless you want it to be.

 1. Gibson Les Paul Fort Knox